-Click here to see our operating calendar, this lists all GVRs running days, as well as GVR & RES events.
+Click here to see our operating calendar, this lists all GVR running days, as well as GVR & RES events.

-We now have an 'always there' 'Day out With Thomas' webpage, that is constantly been updated, click though to see our next events date.
+We now have an 'always there' 'Day out With Thomas' webpage, that is constantly being updated, click though to see our next events date.

 Do I need a Day Pass for a return trip?

-No, a single ticket entitles you to one trip in each direction on out line, you may board and disembark at witch ever end you like with a single trip ticket.
-A Day pass entitles you to multiple journeys within the same day.
-(The Day pass fear may not be available on special event days).
+No, a single ticket entitles you to one trip in each direction on our line.
+You may board and disembark at either end of the line with a Single Trip ticket.
+A Day Pass entitles you to multiple journeys within the same day.
+(The Day Pass fare may not be available on "special event" days).

-Take a look out our dedicated webpage for more information
+Take a look at our dedicated webpage for more information